top of page

 Basic Information

 POPLHLTH 111 does not have a course guide.
-Rather, it uploaded 'lecture notes' (most of the lecture slides) before the lecture and expected you to download and annotate it either by hand (after printing it out) or on the laptop.
-This is up to you.
+Rather, they upload 'lecture notes' (most of the lecture slides) before the lecture and expect you to download and annotate it either by hand (after printing it out) or on the laptop.
+This is up to you and you may also use another approach if you wish.
 Otherwise, most of this paper consisted of understanding basic statistical concepts and memorising many facts.
 The tests were fully multichoice questions whereas the exam was fully short answer questions.
-However, this paper required you to do extra reading of articles and the like - which would be assessed in the tests and/or exam.

 Workshops